-Pakistan: Militants in massacre dead
+Pakistan: Militants executed after school massacre

 Islamabad — Pakistan hanged two convicted militants on Friday — the country’s first executions in years — after the government reinstated the death penalty in response to a horrific Taliban school massacre this week that killed 148, most of them children.